ravmax-rdl/CentrAL/README.md

 </p>

 ## Overview
-CentrAL aims to be a educational resource sharing hub.
+CentrAL aims to be an educational resource sharing hub.

 ## Project Status
 🚧 **Work in Progress** 🚧